 Kaleidoscope worked in partnership with Edge Health to design and deliver a programme of support.
 It was based on making the most of new and existing digital opportunities, while ensuring legacy problems wouldn’t prevent change.
 Above all, our focus was to create real change for patients.

-The work then evolved in three phases.
+The work then evolved in phases.

 1. Understanding the starting point